2FAC – Two Factor Alarm Clock

 Findings:

-• disconnecting battery on USB/5V power only breaks power on first disconnect
+• Disconnecting the battery on USB/5V power only breaks power on the first disconnect.

-The GPIO29 pin can be used to gauge the power of the battery (don't forget to set GPIO19 to high).
-Below is the code I used to see if it is possible to detect if the board is powered by battery or from an external source.
+The GPIO29 pin can be used to gauge the battery power state (don't forget to set GPIO19 to high).
+Below is the code I used to see if it is possible to detect whether the board is powered by battery or from an external source.

 import machine, time